jdeluyck/kcoreorg-website/_posts/2006/2006-09-04-running-linux-on-a-dell-latitude-d610.md

 The last three keys generate scancodes, but no keycodes by default.
 To fix this, you can map them using `setkeycodes`.
 You can also use [this init.d script](/assets/files/2006/09/dell-d610-d610init.txt).

-I used the [hotkeys](http://ftp.debian.org/debian/pool/main/h/hotkeys/) for it, with this [delld610.def](/assets/files/2006/09/dell-d610-delld610.def_.txt) file in `/usr/share/hotplug/` and then starting hotkeys as
+I used the [hotkeys](http://ftp.debian.org/debian/pool/main/h/hotkeys/) for it, with this [delld610.def](/assets/files/2006/09/dell-d610-delld610.def_.txt) file in `/usr/share/hotplug/`{: .filepath} and then starting hotkeys as
-`hotkeys --no-splash --cdrom-dev=/dev/scd0 --osd=off` from your `.xsession` file.
+`hotkeys --no-splash --cdrom-dev=/dev/scd0 --osd=off` from your `.xsession`{: .filepath} file.
 I also use [a seperate script](/assets/files/2006/09/dell-d610-kdialog_acpi_batt_status.txt) to get the ACPI Battery status into a kdialog window, this is mapped to the Battery Status key.

 Debian users can install the [hotkeys](http://packages.debian.org/hotkeys) package.